-Here are a few of our favorite resource for living and eating gluten free.
-Celiac Disease Foundation
+Here are a few of our favorite resources for living and eating gluten free.

-Big Y supports the Celiac Disease Foundation, a non-profit, public benefit corporation that is dedicated to providing services and support regarding celiac disease and dermatitis herpetiformis.
+The Celiac Disease Foundation is a non-profit, public benefit corporation that is dedicated to providing services and support regarding celiac disease and dermatitis herpetiformis.

 Regional Celiac Centers

-A Specialized Center for Celiac Disease at Beth Israel Deaconess Medical Center in Boston, MA is our region’s top celiac specialty center for adults.
-For children, visit the Celiac Disease Program at Children’s Hospital Boston.
+A Specialized Center for Celiac Disease at Beth Israel Deaconess Medical Center in Boston, MA is our region's top celiac specialty center for adults.
+For children, visit the Celiac Disease Program at Boston Children's Hospital.

-Celiac Sprue Association/ United States of America, Inc. (CSA/USA, Inc) is a member based non-profit organization dedicated to helping individuals with celiac disease and dermatitis herpetiformis worldwide through education, research and support.
-Big Y’s shelf tag program is developed in part by the CSA Gluten-Free Product Listing guide.
+Celiac Support Association is a member based non-profit organization dedicated to helping individuals with celiac disease and gluten sensitivities worldwide through education, research and support.
+They are the largest non-profit celiac support group in America.

 Dietitians Specializing in Celiac Disease

-Author of The Gluten-Free Nutrition Guide and The Complete Idiot’s Guide to Gluten-Free Eating.
-Visit Tricia’s website to learn more and for her listing of other dietitians specializing in celiac disease.
+Tricia is the author of favorite books like The Gluten-Free Nutrition Guide and The Complete Idiot's Guide to Gluten-Free Eating.
+Visit Tricia's website to learn more and for her listing of other dietitians specializing in celiac disease.

 Delete the Wheat by Melinda Dennis, MS, RD, LDN.

-Boston-based dietitian specializing in gluten-free eating, visit Melinda’s website to learn more about the classes and services she offers.
+Melinda is a Boston-based dietitian specializing in gluten-free eating.
+Visit her website to learn more about the classes and services she offers.

 Gluten-Free Diet by Shelley Case, RD.
 Author of Gluten-Free Diet: A Comprehensive Resource Guide.